LukenProgramming/TaskMaster-multi-feature-list-app/README.md

 # Welcome to TaskMaster!

-if you are at [https://lukenprogramming.github.io/TaskMaster-multi-feature-list-app/](https://lukenprogramming.github.io/TaskMaster-multi-feature-list-app/) then to get to the main github pages site, go to[https://lukenprogramming.github.io/TaskMaster-multi-feature-list-app/greeting%20page/index.htm](https://lukenprogramming.github.io/TaskMaster-multi-feature-list-app/greeting%20page/index.htm)

 ## App Summary
 Welcome to TaskMaster!
 Your all-in-one solution for managing tasks efficiently.
 Whether you need a versatile general to-do list, a detailed shopping list with quantities, or an intuitive traffic light system to track your progress, we've got you covered.
 Choose your preferred list type and start organizing your life effortlessly.
 Let's get things done!